edxploit/edxploit/README.md

 ![dino](https://github.com/edxploit/edxploit/assets/43484396/5a101dcf-3373-45bc-a71f-df5af9a41b42)

+# Hi, welcome to my GitHub.
-# Hi, feel free to look around and maybe fork a few repos too.
+## Feel free to look around and download, clone or maybe fork a repo or two.

 <!--